 Dental cavities are holes in the teeth that are caused by damaging plaque inside the mouth.
 Cavities are among the most common health concern in the world, yet they are one issue that can easily be prevented.
 There is more to oral health care than simply seeing your dentist on a regular basis.
 There are choices that you make every day that have a direct impact on your oral health.

 Cavity prevention is the only way to fight against damaging cavities forming inside the mouth.
-What you eat has a great impact on the health of our teeth.
+What you eat has a great impact on the health of your teeth.
 Every time we eat or drink something that contains sugars or starches, bacteria in the mouth use these sugars to produce acids.
-Our saliva does its best to fight off the acid attack, but over indulging in sugary foods and drinks puts your mouth at constant assault against damage.
+Our saliva does its best to fight off the acid attack, but overindulging in sugary foods and drinks puts your mouth at constant assault against damage.

 Brushing and flossing are also essential components of cavity prevention.
 Brushing the teeth helps to loosen daily plaque that builds up on the surfaces of the teeth.
 Flossing is what needs to be done to loosen the plaque that forms between the teeth, where toothbrush bristles cannot reach.
 It is essential that both of these are done on a daily basis.
 Brushing alone is not enough to prevent cavities!